-This growth is driven by several converging factors: persistent labor shortages across developed economies, advances in AI-native control systems, improvements in actuator and battery technology, and increasing cost-competitiveness with human labor in specific tasks.
+This growth is being driven by several converging forces including persistent labor shortages across developed economies, rapid advances in AI native control systems, improvements in actuators, batteries and embodied intelligence, and the increasing economic viability of robots in manufacturing, logistics, warehousing and service environments.

 Investable Today: Top Public Robotics Stocks